-Agile is a software development methodology that is aimed to improve traditional processes.
+Agile is a software development methodology that is based on Agile manifesto and aimed to improve traditional processes.
 Agile approach is very flexible, as it allows developers to quickly respond to changing requirements thanks to close cooperation, feedback and iterative development cycles.
-Agile development processes is an alternative approach that opposes a classical Waterfall method and software development life cycle methodology in general.
-If you are new to the internet technologies or want to learn more about the different development methods, this article gives you an opportunity to introduce yourself to the two major approaches to software design and choose, which one suits your project most.
+Agile development is an alternative approach that opposes a classical Waterfall method and software development life cycle methodology in general.
+If you are new to the internet technologies or want to learn more about the best practices, this article gives you an opportunity to introduce yourself to the two major software development methods and choose, which one suits your project most!

 Many companies have proclaimed their transition to the agile technology.
 However, large and medium organisations are often reluctant to fundamentally change their procedures.
 Such companies can use the so-called Scaled Agile Framework (SAFe) for quick and painless transition.
 Another more difficult and principled approach for big developers with multiple team is Large Scale Scrum (LeSS).